duckpools/off-chain-bot/README.md

 ## Requirements

-To operate the off-chain bot, you'll need to fulfill the following prerequisites:
+To operate the off-chain bot, you'll need to fulfil the following prerequisites:

 ### Ergo-Node Setup
 - You must have an Ergo-Node properly configured and running.
 - The node should have a wallet set up with a minimum balance of 0.1 ERG to handle transaction fees and other operations.

 ### Hardware
-- The bot has minimal computational needs, there are no explicit prerequisites for hardware.
+- The bot has minimal computational needs; there are no explicit prerequisites for hardware.

 ### Software
 - Python 3.x must be installed on the machine where you plan to run the off-chain bot.